AiravataTechnologies/voracoming/PHP_EMAIL_SETUP.md

 # Gmail Email Setup Instructions

 Your email subscription form is working!
-Here's what I need to enable real email sending to raneaniket23@gmail.com:
+Here's what I need to enable real email sending to vora@ves.co.in:

 ## Requirements for Gmail Integration